kamaldeepsingh039/ai-interview-coach/README.md

 The goal of building manually first was to understand what each AWS component does, how the components communicate, and what happens when part of the architecture fails before automating the infrastructure with Terraform.

-### Phase 0 — Local Prototype
+### Phase 0 - Local Prototype

 Built and tested the application locally to validate:

 - Flask application workflow
 - Interview question generation
 - User response handling
-- Feedback generation
+- Gemini feedback generation
 - PostgreSQL integration
 - Session persistence

-### Phase 1 — Manual AWS Deployment ✅
+### Phase 1 - Manual AWS Deployment - Complete

-The application was then deployed manually on AWS using a custom three-tier architecture.
+The application was manually deployed on AWS using a custom multi-tier architecture.

-This phase focuses on:
+This phase focused on:

 - Networking
 - Load balancing